Teager-Kaiser Energy Methods For EEG Feature Extraction In Biomedical Applications: Experimental Setup

 \subsection{Evaluation Protocol}

-We evaluate the utility of TKEO-based features on three classification tasks: motor imagery (BCI-IV 2a dataset), emotion recognition (SEED dataset) and epilepsy detection (TUEP dataset).
+We evaluate the utility of TKEO-based features on three classification tasks: motor imagery (BCI-IV\,2a dataset), emotion recognition (SEED dataset) and epilepsy detection (TUEP dataset).
 A \textit{Subject Independent} setting is presented, where models are trained on a subset of subjects and tested on unseen individuals.
-This setting reduces the risk of confounding due to subject- or recording-specific biases and better assesses cross-subject generalization.
-While we also conducted experiments in a \textit{Subject Dependent} setting (i.e., training and testing on different trials from the same subject), we report only the independent results here, as they better reflect real-world applications and due to space constraints.
+This setting reduces the risk of confounding due to subject- or recording-specific biases and better assesses cross-subject generalization, better reflecting real-world applications.

 Features from all EEG channels were concatenated and the resulting feature vectors were standardized with a Standard Scaler and classified using a Random Forest classifier with 100 estimators, chosen for computational efficiency.
 We deliberately employed Random Forest, as it is a standard classifier that allows us to assess the discriminative power of the extracted features.
 This choice ensures that classification performance reflects the quality of the proposed TKEO-based features, rather than the capacity of complex machine learning models.
 Evaluation is performed with stratified 5-fold cross-validation.
-SEED and BCI-IV 2a are balanced, whereas TUEP is imbalanced, with 77.7\% epileptic recordings; to mitigate this, we report metrics robust to class imbalance, namely Balanced Accuracy and ROC-AUC.
+SEED and BCI-IV\,2a are balanced, whereas TUEP is imbalanced, with 77.7\% epileptic recordings; to mitigate this, we report metrics robust to class imbalance, namely Balanced Accuracy\,and ROC-AUC,\,following prior\,literature\,\cite{metrics_literature}.